nachotacos69/GE2Extra/README.md

 #### Base game files are required for extraction since the dlc uses a few important things in them.

 #### Changelog
-**1.0**
-- Release

-**1.1**
-- Added Offshot Support for extraction (really buggy but some tr2 files are readable)
-- Added BLZ4

-Jan 05 2025 - added `RES_ARCHIVE` (old tool, simple extraction. just debugger stuff, written in C# Visual Studio 2017. yes that old and i only picked it up again on my old USB drive)
+- Jan 05 2025 `->` added `RES_ARCHIVE` (old tool, simple extraction. just debugger stuff, written in C# Visual Studio 2017. yes that old and i only picked it up again on my old USB drive)
+- Feb 08 2025 `->` added some random python scripts
+- Feb 11 2025 `->` adding C# codes soon. (will add them in the future)